 Being called a “jack of all trades” is seldom a compliment, but it’s that precise generalist approach that keeps me subscribed to Spotify.
 Whether you’re a music fanatic or casual listener, Spotify will work for you.
-Audio quality may not be the best, but I don’t prioritize that on a daily basis.
+Audio quality may not be the best (yet), but I don’t prioritize that on a daily basis.
 Instead, I’m championing Spotify for its social, intuitive, and cross-platform functionality.

 The number one reason I use Spotify over all other music streaming services is its top-notch discovery playlists and suggestions.
 Sure, Spotify’s algorithms don’t always nail it—especially if you share a single account with others—but more often than not, it impresses users with how intimately it understands their musical preferences.
 Not only is this something that I’ve discussed with my friends, but it often sparks entertaining Twitter threads.
 In fact, sometimes those digital discourses make their way onto subway cars.
-Spotify did just his with as a Dave Horowitz’ tweet:
+Spotify did just this with a Dave Horowitz’ tweet:

 Suggestions go beyond the personalized Discover Weekly playlist, though.
-Spotify also curates a Release Radar playlist every week, which it loads up with new music from artists-of-interest.
+Spotify also curates a Release Radar playlist every week, which it loads up with new music from artists of interest.
 Every Monday, I deliberately get through both of these complementary playlists.
 After all, it’s hard to find good, new music while keeping tabs on your favorite artists, both of which Spotify handles effectively.

 Listeners who want to put a little elbow grease into finding new music can wade through any number of artist and song-specific radio stations.
 Frankly, I’m new to this feature but use it on a weekly basis.
-Sometimes I really dig one or two songs by a band but am not a huge fan of their oeuvre.
+Sometimes I really dig one or two songs by a band but am not a huge fan of their complete oeuvre.
 When this happens, I leave it up to the given station to float similar artists to the surface.

 Sometimes I don’t want to listen to all-new or all-familiar music, which is when I click through the Daily Mix playlists.
 These are unending playlists filled with music by followed artists alongside similar artists.
 It’s great for when I don’t want a tacky mood playlist but want to hear a consistent, similar sound.
 I used these a lot when I lived in Atlanta and my weeks were filled with driving.

 Again, these playlists don’t hit it out of the park every day or week, but they do a better job than any other music service I’ve used, including Pandora.
 Anyone with an insatiable appetite for music will appreciate the efforts Spotify goes through to fine-tune its algorithm and keep listeners listening.
+For listeners willing to go the extra mile, there are even craftier ways to find new music abound.

 Social features are deceptively useful